 Contact us about this object

 Decorative wall plaque.
 The plaque is formed as a lozenge-shape with ellaborately scrolling outline and shells at either side.
 It is assembled from numerous pieces of mother-of-pearl, carved and engraved.
 On the reverse, the component pieces make up an elaborate geometrical design and there is a slot to allow the plaque to be hung up.
-The front is enriched with gold reliefs, including trophies of Turkish arms and a figure of an wreathed woman with flail, and a putto drumming, perhaps representing Victory.
+The front is enriched with gold reliefs, including trophies and a figure of a helmeted woman with sword and torch, and a putto with trumpet and garland, presumably respresenting Fame.
 The plaque is set with two saucers, enamelled in colours and gilt, each with a battle scene surrounded by four vignettes.

 c.
 1840 - 1900

 mother-of-pearl, enamel, gold; carved